 All members of the Paint Horse Association of Australia (PHAA) benefit when its name and/or logo is well used, and suffer when it's not.
 Attaching the PHAA name or logo to an event, project or publication implies a close connection with the Association, usually sponsorship or endorsement.
 Involvement by members is not, by itself, a sufficient basis to use the logo or title an activity "PHAA".
-Rather the activity must be one for which the association name .
+Rather the activity must be one for which the association takes responsibility, which includes raising funds in the Association name .
 In some situations, the association can be held legally liable.